 The art of Japanese Samurai Swordsmanship is rooted in the traditions of “Bushido” – the Way of the Samurai.

-“Ken” means sword, “Do” means ‘way’ or ‘path’ = “The Way of the Sword”- So Kendo is “a path in life” which when followed will bring you to a better place, that is, an improvement in character, strength and will.
+“Ken” means sword, “Do” means ‘way’ or ‘path’ = “The Way of the Sword”- So Kendo is “a pathway” which when followed will lead you to a better place in life, that is, an improvement in character, strength and spirit.

 The concept of Kendo is to polish the human character through the application of the principles of Bushido.